Shivam29rathore/Daily-Learnings/README.md

 This file tracks the record my Daily Learnings records , including key points.
 It is a record which is being kept from around an year from now.
-This file is updated almost daily.It has got important documentation and key points.
+This file is updated almost daily.It has got important documentations and important links.